 Is it true that there are real-life course instructors involved to help you learn and grade your work?

 “The thing that I appreciated most is that for many lessons you got exercises to do that are not the typical multi-choice tests.
 You've to write the answers in plain English and then the trainer will review it providing feedbacks and suggestion.
 That's really valuable for the students, especially for those who are not English native speakers like me: It helps also in practicing the English language while staying at home.

-Many trainings are self-paced so you can find the time even in busy schedules to follow the class and read the material.
+Trainings are self-paced so you can find the time even in busy schedules to follow the class and read the material.
 This is perfect for workers, especially for those who commute every day.”

 Can non-members benefit from the Interaction Design Foundation?

-The benefit to our readers is obvious—without any monetary investment they get access to the latest cutting edge research in user experience and design.
-Ultimately the net benefit of free information is invaluable, and our readers have enough content to literally never stop learning.
+The benefit to our readers is obvious—without any monetary investment, they get access to the latest cutting-edge research in user experience and design.
+Ultimately, the net benefit of free information is invaluable, and our readers have enough content to literally never stop learning.